microsoft/terminal/doc/specs/#2046 - Unified keybindings and commands, and synthesized action names.md

 2. Propose a mechanism by which actions do not _require_ a `name` to appear in the Command Palette.

+These proposals are two atomic units - either could be approved or rejected independently of one another.
+They're presented together here in the same doc because together, they present a compelling story.

 ### Proposal 1: Unify Keybindings and Commands